 Content available exclusively for subscribers

-Aaron Glenn was asked by NBC’s Bruce Beck what he’s looking for the team to improve down the stretch.
+Aaron Glenn was asked by NBC’s Bruce Beck what he’s looking for the team to improve on down the stretch.

 “Well, effort has never been a problem for us,” Glenn said.
 “Obviously, execution, we want to get better at that.
 But there are some things that we talk about amongst ourselves that I won’t say that we’re trying to get better at.”